 Fidelity of implementation is key

-Whether reading, science or SEL, the success of any learning program is only as strong as the person teaching it.
-Many times, schools rely on their teaching staff or education support professionals to help deliver a SEL curriculum and interventions.
+Whether reading, science, or resilience, the success of any learning program is only as strong as the person teaching it.
+Many times, schools rely on their teaching staff or education support professionals to help deliver Tier 1 & Tier 2 interventions.
 Given the ratio of counselors to students, this approach makes a lot of sense.
 But long-term results will suffer without an approach focused on fidelity.

 To gain real benefits, fidelity of implementation goes far beyond an evidence-based curriculum or intervention.
-It means that the person teaching consistently uses the best practices of SEL education.
-Most schools cannot possibly rely on counselors to meet the growing Tier 2 behavior needs of students — much less the universal needs taught to all students through a curriculum.
+Most schools cannot possibly rely on counselors to consistently meet the growing Tier 2 behavior needs of students — much less the universal needs taught to all students through a curriculum.

-“At its very heart, SEL is relationship,” Dorn said.
+“At its very heart, student-mental health support is meaningful relationships,” Dorn said.
 “Technology has the power to connect more kids and teenagers to the highly-trained support they need.
 But technology on its own doesn’t solve the problem.
 What our world needs right now is a way to help more students, quickly — without sacrificing relationships or results.”